richteague/bettermoments/README.md

 ## Attribution

-If you make use of this package in your research, please cite [Teague & Foreman-Mackey (2018)](https://arxiv.org/abs/1809.10295),
+If you make use of this package in your research, particularly the `quadratic` method, please cite [Teague & Foreman-Mackey (2018)](https://arxiv.org/abs/1809.10295),

 ```
 @ARTICLE{2018RNAAS...2c.173T,